-In order to be able to participate in the celebration, it may be helpful to give some thought beforehand to how you can all manage this time.
-To get together with your loved one and to think ahead about possible strategies that might support them can be really useful.
+It might be helpful to get together with the person, and to think ahead about possible strategies that might enable you to help them to cope with any Christmas pressures.
 If this is not possible at the moment, because the eating disorder is very strong, this booklet contains ideas that others have found useful.

-Difficulties
+Christmas Difficulties

-Past patients have told us that celebrations can be a particularly stressful time for them - often with an emphasis on family get-togethers, parties and food.
+Past patients have told us that Christmas can be a particularly stressful time for them -with the season's emphasis on family get-togethers and food.

-For some celebrations, it may be that family and/or friends meet up to enjoy time together.
-For the sufferer, this may mean the excitement becomes tinged with fear about being expected to eat with people who don't know about their struggles with food, eating and body-image issues.
-The distress and anxiety provoked by this can cause tears, panic attacks, angry outbursts or total avoidance, which can in turn lead to arguments and an atmosphere of tension.
+Often the Christmas period is one time of year when many close and distant relatives meet up to enjoy time together.
+For the sufferer, this may mean the excitement becomes tinged with fear about being expected to eat meals with relatives who don't know about their struggles with food, eating and body-image issues.
+The distress and anxiety provoked by this can cause tears, panic attacks, angry outbursts or total avoidance, which can lead to arguments and an atmosphere of tension.